 Also an avid composer, Ms. Campbell’s works have been performed by various notable artists such as members of the Philadelphia Orchestra who premiered her Piano Trio No. 1.
 Her solo piano works have been premiered throughout the United States including halls at the University of Miami, the University of Buffalo, Canisius College, and the Peabody Conservatory.
 In her academic pursuits, Ms. Campbell was awarded the Presser Scholar Award, the Peabody Alumni Award, and most recently the Peabody Career Development Grant to fund her CD album Perceptions of Shadows, which was released in June.
 Jennifer holds her B.M. and M.M. degrees from Peabody Conservatory, where she studied piano with Brian Ganz and composition with Judah Adashi.
 For more information please visit her website at: www.jennifernicolecampbell.com.

-Jennifer is available during the academic year on Tuesdays and Thursdays.
+Jennifer is available during the academic year on Tuesdays.